raspberrypilearning/software-guide/backup.md

 ### Linux and Mac instructions

-1. On your Linux or Mac computer, ensure you're connected to the **same** network as the Raspberry Pi, then open up a terminal window.
+1. On your Linux computer or Mac, ensure you're connected to the **same** network as the Raspberry Pi, then open a terminal window.

-1. Now type the following into the terminal, replacing the 10-digit IP address with the one you have taken from the Raspberry Pi:
+1. Now type the following into the terminal, replacing the ten-digit IP address with the one you have taken from the Raspberry Pi:

   ```bash
   rsync -av --exclude".*/" pi@192.168.1.111:/home/pi/ ~/RPi-backup